-I capture board activeness using two variables: based on the minutes-data, I document for each of the 2459 issues discussed whether the board (1) requested to receive further information or an update and (2) whether it took an initiative, such as proposing which action should be taken.
-These two actions document the extent boards are involved in monitoring on the one hand (as measured by the first variable), and being involved in managing the company on the other (as measured by the second variable).
-First, I examine how the gender composition of the directors in attendance impacts upon the likelihood that a board will take each of these actions.
-The empirical results indicate that boards are most active when they are relatively gender-balanced - when at least three men and three women directors are in attendance, a situation I term a "dual-critical mass".
-Boards with such a dual-critical mass were found, in comparison to boards without one, to be approximately twice as likely to request further information or an update, and also to take an initiative.
+Board activeness is captured using two variables: based on the minutes-data, for each of the 2459 issues discussed I document whether the board (1) requested to receive further information or an update and (2) whether it took an initiative, such as proposing which action should be taken.
+These two actions document the intensity of the work of boards, both in monitoring (as measured by the first variable), and in being involved in managing the company (as measured by the second variable).
+I examine how the gender composition of the directors in attendance impacts upon the likelihood that a board will take each of these actions.
+The empirical results indicate that boards are most active when they are relatively gender-balanced - when at least three men and three women directors are in attendance, a situation I term a "dual critical mass".
+Boards with such a dual critical mass were found, in comparison to boards without one, to be approximately twice as likely to request further information or an update, and also to take an initiative.
 These results are driven more strongly by the presence of a critical mass of women directors.